matteo14c/HaploCoV/docs/source/haplocov.rst

 3. both.

 The report contains 3 main sections, which are discussed below.
-The file "India_custom.rep" in main HaploCoV repository, provides an example of .rep file.
-The file containts an analysis of "novel" variants in India, between 2021-01-01 and 2021-04-30, that is when the Delta and Kappa variant of SARS-CoV-2 emerged and started to spread in the country.
+The file "India_custom.rep" in the main HaploCoV repository, provides an example of .rep file.
+The file contains an analysis of "novel" variants in India, between 2021-01-01 and 2021-04-30, that is when the Delta and Kappa variant of SARS-CoV-2 emerged and started to spread in the country.

 Header and sections
 ===================